-An Advisor empowers their advisees to achieve their goals by leading them cooperatively through a process to achieve their goals
+An Advisor empowers their advisees to achieve their goals by leading them cooperatively through a process to achieve their goals.

-Reflective Guidance Cooperative Solutions Facilitates Self-Reflection Summarizes each advisement session Follows up with advisee to make sure desired outcomes are realized Asks open-ended questions Engages advisees in identifying issues, options, and desired outcomes Inspires and persuades advisees and others to voluntarily pursue and achieve goals, and adopt new positions or opinions Facilitates advisees' examination of their practice and work toward a higher level of professionalism or professional development The Advisor and advisee engage in honest dialogue to identify barriers and overcome challenges to goals The Advisor references tools created with advisee to measure their own growth and progress Leads advisees through self-reflection (i.e., the advisees" investment in the achievement of the goals, the advisees' perception of the attainability of the goals) Engages in reflection on the effectiveness of their own performance, using data collected on the advisee, progress towards goals
+Reflective Guidance Cooperative Solutions Facilitates Self-Reflection Summarizes each advisement session.
+Asks open-ended questions.
+Engages advisees in identifying issues, options, and desired outcomes.
+Inspires and persuades advisees and others to voluntarily pursue and achieve goals, and adopt new positions or opinions.
+Facilitates advisees' examination of their practice and work toward a higher level of professionalism or professional development.
+The Advisor and advisee engage in honest dialogue to identify barriers and overcome challenges to goals.
+The Advisor references tools created with advisee to measure their own growth and progress.
+Leads advisees through self-reflection (i.e., the advisees" investment in the achievement of the goals, the advisees' perception of the attainability of the goals).
+Engages in reflection on the effectiveness of their own performance, using data collected on the advisee, progress towards goals.